Void

 Install Void on Mac

-Void is available through Homebrew.
+Void is available through Homebrew Cask.
 It's free and open source.
+Note: Development is currently paused—some features may be outdated or broken.
 You'll need an LLM provider API key or Ollama installed for local models.

 Install Homebrew